 - 1 whiskey-spiked cherry.

 Fill a shaker with ice and add bourbon, vermouth, Grand Mariner, rosemary and Angostura bitters.
 Shake until well chilled.
 Strain into martini glasses or into julep cups filled with crushed ice.
-Garnish with cherry.
+Garnish with a cherry on a rosemary sprig.

 Yield: 2 cocktails.

-Try it, you’ll never sip a drink and see a horse race the same way again.
-But, don’t try to omit the fresh rosemary; it won’t work if you do.
+The Tremendous Machine has become our go-to cocktail for not only the Belmont Stakes, but for the Kentucky Derby, and the Preakness.
+For us Try it, you’ll never sip a drink and see a horse race the same way again.
+But, please don’t try to omit the fresh rosemary; it won’t work if you do.

 UPDATE: The official Belmont drink for 2017 is the Belmont Jewel and it sounds like it was created for mass production.
 Basically bourbon and lemonade with a hit of pomegranate juice.
 No thanks.